 Founded in 1959, Spring Street 2011-2012_class_photos_012Preschool sits in the heart of Amherst.
 We enroll children ages 2 years, 9 months to 5 years old.
 As a not-for-profit organization, the preschool is overseen by an active Parent Board.
 We support families and welcome all family members.
 Families are encouraged to participate in all school functions, fund-raising events, and classroom activities.
 We also celebrate the diversity of all our families and welcome families of all ethnic, racial, and socioeconomic backgrounds.
 Spring Street Preschool is licensed by the Commonwealth of Massachusetts Department of Early Education and Care.

 The Woodside Children's Center provides childcare and early education for infants, toddlers and preschoolers with admission priority for the Amherst College community.
 We are a private, non-profit childcare facility located in a Victorian home near the Amherst College campus.
 For more than 25 years, we have offered childcare for Amherst College and the Greater Amherst community.

 Thank you for using ChildCareCenter.us.
 We are constantly enhancing our website to better service you.
-Please check back frenquently for more updates.
-If you have any suggestion, please contact us.
-We appreciate your business very much.
+Please check back frequently for more updates.
+If you have any suggestions, please contact us.
+We appreciate your business and feedback very much.